-The seals around doors, windows, vents, slide out trim and external seams should be checked at least twice a year.
+The seals around doors, windows, vents, external seams and slide out trim should be checked at least twice a year.
 In addition, the roof seams should be inspected twice a year for cracking or peeling.
 If deterioration is noted during a routine maintenance inspection, reseal the seams or seals with an approved sealant to prevent leaks.
 Your dealer can perform the resealing inspections and work for you.
 It is recommended that a Newmar Authorized Service Center perform these inspections, and reseal when necessary.

-Proper Sealants for Application Plas-T-Cote Metal or fiberglass roof Surebond #SB-140 Rubber laminated to metal roof and all skylights.
-Carlisle #502-LSW Rubber roof over wood Base Self Leveling Sealant Silicone Sealant To cover butyl and other sealants; not to be used as the main sealant Parbond To seal across tops of windows, etc. on exterior where silicone is not used
+Proper Sealants for Application

+Plas-T-Cote Metal or fiberglass roof

+Surebond #SB-140 Rubber laminated to metal roof and all skylights.

+Carlisle #502-LSW Rubber roof over wood Base

+Parbond To seal across tops of windows, etc. on exterior where silicone is not used